pyDeprecate

 return base ** (c1 - nc1)

-# call this function will raise deprecation warning
+# calling this function will raise a deprecation warning

 print(skip_pow(2, 3))